aynaever/class-generator/README.md

 # C++ Class Generator

-A Shell script that automate the creation of c++ classes in Orthodox Canonical Form.
+A Shell script that automate the creation of c++ classes in Orthodox Canonical Form with a Makefile generator.

 ## Table of contents
 * [How to use it ?](#use)